shinchancode/Notes-App/README.md

 ## About

 NoteApp is a note-taking app for the web.
 It is a static site without a database and does not sync your notes to the cloud.
 The notes are persisted temporarily in local storage.
+Created using bootstrap, javascript and HTML.

 ##
 # Image 1